graphsense/graphsense-dashboard/README.md

 ## Build official website

 The official website consists of static pages without the app.
+Edit its contents at `src/pages/static/officialpage.html`.

 In order to build it run:

     npm run build